 The second position is the Dynamic Staffer.
 By the way, if I use the term ‘Staffer’ I mean a virtual assistant, that’s the way we like to call them.
 A dynamic staff member is going to be on the phone, so this could be a receptionist.
-It could be somebody doing your intake and scheduling your sales meetings, doing confirmation calls or doing client outreach — not only to your current clients but to former clients.
-You definitely want to distribute the phone duties between the person answering the phone and the actual sales person; so, if you don’t want to hire all three positions on-shore and add a lot of money in your monthly overhead, you can add a virtual staff member into this situation (we’re going to talk more about this later).
-It’s very important to know that if you’re going to be hiring someone to be on the phones, it’s going to be a much different job description and skill-set than somebody who needs to have a lot of good attention to detail and be really good at writing if they’re handling your email.
+It could be somebody doing your intake and scheduling your sales meetings, doing confirmation calls, or doing client outreach — not only to your current clients but to former clients.
+You definitely want to distribute the phone duties between the person answering the phone and the actual sales person; so, if you don’t want to hire all three positions on-shore and add a lot of money to your monthly overhead, you can add a virtual staff member into this situation (we’re going to talk more about this later).
+It’s very important to know that if you’re going to be hiring someone to be on the phones, it’s going to be a much different job description and skill set than somebody who needs to have a lot of good attention to detail and be really good at writing if they’re handling your email.

 Learn more about our Dynamic Staffer HERE.

 The third position is the Marketing Assistant.
 Look, you probably had four ideas before you had the shower this morning and they all sound great in your head, but then all of these ideas and things you want to attack just gather dust, and until you have someone to say ‘let’s try this, let’s try that’, those ideas are never going to get done.
 Now, not everything you get done is going to work out.
 Of course not.
 Have you heard that famous quote “50% of our marketing works… if I only knew which 50%”?
 So, getting into more of the details, there are companies that will charge you $1,500 a month for maybe two block posts and 10 or 20 social media posts… we’re talking about a full-time virtual Marketing Assistant, who is going to be at least 10 times the output of a part-timer person.